 Watch: Corentin Tolisso won the March Goal of the Month with this worldie!

 Since making his professional debut with Lyon in 2013, Tolisso has lined up on the right-hand side of defence, in a deep-lying role, as a No.10 and even as a second striker, despite being raised on a diet of a central midfielder.
-Happily, there has been no such experimentation following his summer 2017 move to Bayern, where he has lived up to his billing as the most natural heir to 31-year-old Vidal.
+Happily, there has been no such experimentation following his summer 2017 move to Bayern, where he has lived up to his billing as the most natural heir to the departed Vidal.

 Armed with the full range of midfield attributes and equally adept in both penalty boxes, Tolisso produced six goals and four assists in 26 Bundesliga appearances (17 starts) last term.
 He averaged a goal or assist every 99 minutes in Bayern's run to the semi-finals of the Champions League - most notably scoring a brace in the 3-1 win over Paris Saint-Germain in the group stage - and hit the mark with 90 percent of his attempted passes in all competitions.